Fall Handprint Tree Craft (Painting With Pom Poms)

 handprint glued to paper next to paint supplies

 Clip one pom onto each clothespin.
-You will need at least 4 clothespins, one for each color of the pom pom.
-The color of pom denotes the color of paint so it is easiest for the crafters to keep track of the colors.
+You will need at least 4 clothespins, one for each color of paint (and using the same colors as the paint)

 Put a small dollop of each of the colors of paint on the paper plate.

-Let your child(ren) dip the clothespin (with the pom attached) into the paint.
-Dab the paint onto the Fall Handprint Tree tree trunk.
+Let your kiddo dip the clothespin (with the pom attached) into the paint.
+Dab the paint onto the Fall Handprint Tree trunk.

 adding paint with pom pom